-Still, many people are tempted by the relative ease with which you can snap your own headshot.
-On top of that, it’s free and free is always good, right?
-This is the Selfie Self-Destruct Scenario: “I’ll just take a selfie – and wonder why I’m not getting messages.”
-The quickest way to put your resume, application, etc. at the bottom of the list is to have a headshot selfie go with it, regardless of the profession.
+Still, many people are tempted by the relative ease with which you can snap your own selfie.
+On top of that, it is free and free is always good, right?
+This is the Selfie Self-Destruct Scenario: “I’ll just take a selfie – and wonder why I’m not getting messages from my profile.”
+The quickest way to put your resume, application, etc. at the bottom of the list is to have a selfie to go with it, regardless of the profession.

 Getting a professional headshot done demonstrates self-confidence, a desirable trait employers seek.
 Also, you only get one chance at a first impression and it can do damage if it’s not good – your headshot is often the first impression for an online profile.
 Other reasons can be listed but, the point is clear.
 Be sure to avoid the Selfie Self-Destruct Scenario.

 Finding a Professional Headshot Photographer

-So, perhaps you’ve decided to avoid the Selfie Self-Destruct Scenario.
-You’ll then need to find a professional headshot photographer.
+So, perhaps you have decided to avoid the Selfie Self-Destruct Scenario.
+You will then need to find a professional headshot photographer.
+This can be difficult, particularly in cities like Los Angeles and other large metro areas.
 You’ll want to make a short list, and this will likely begin by checking out reviews online and photographer portfolios on their websites.